atinuke03/LITA_Project_Sales_Data/README.md

 - Total Sales: The total sales from each sale was calculated as (Quantity × Unit Price).
 - Average Sales per product: The average sales per product was calculated using the AVERAGEIF(range,criteria [average_range]) function.
 - Total revenue by Region: The total revenue by region was calculated using =SUMIF(range,criteria [sum_range]) function.
-## Other interesting report performed include
-- Grand Total Sales: This determined the overall sum of total sales using SUM function.
-- Average sales: The average sales of the overall total sales using AVERAGE function.
-- Highest Sales: The highest sales of the overall total sales using MAX function.
-- Lowest sales: The lowest sales of the overall total sales using MIN function.
-- Total number of product: The total number of products uaing COUNTA function.
 ## Pivot Analysis
 Pivot analysis is a powerful data analysis technique that allows users to summarize, reorganize, and analyze large datasets.
 The following data was summarized using pivot analysis;
 -Total Sales by region